 Where should I stay for a weekend near Hudson Yards?

-Staying in or near Hudson Yards provides easy access to many of Manhattan's top attractions.
-You'll be within walking distance of the High Line, Chelsea, Midtown, and Penn Station, making it a convenient home base for exploring the city.
+Staying near Hudson Yards puts you within easy reach of many of Manhattan's top attractions.
+You'll be within walking distance of the High Line, Chelsea, Midtown, and Penn Station, which also makes it a short trip to Madison Square Garden if you catch a show on day one

 What's the best way to get around NYC during a weekend trip?

 Walking is one of the best ways to experience Manhattan, especially between neighborhoods like Hudson Yards, Chelsea, and Midtown.
-For longer distances, the subway offers quick and affordable transportation, while taxis and rideshare services are widely available.
+For longer distances, the subway is quick and affordable, and taxis and rideshare services are available everywhere.